b9Joker108/hummingbird_style/bodywork/Introduction_v1_02102025.md

 * https://en.wikipedia.org/wiki/The_Jungle_Book The entire English shortstory collections of Jungle Book I and II or their translations (not the English Wikipedia article).
 * https://en.wikipedia.org/wiki/Hermann_Hesse A novel by Hesse either in the German or translation.
 * The Fontana (or The New Fontana) Dictionary of Modern Thought
 * Judith, Anodea (2004, 1996).
 'Eastern Body, Western Mind: Psychology and the Chakra System as a Path to the Self.' \[Note: First published 1996, Berkeley, California, U.S.A.: Celestial Arts, ISBN 0898159952; revised edition 2004, Berkeley, California, U.S.A.: Celestial Arts, ISBN 1587612259.].
 Berkeley, California, U.S.A.: Celestial Arts.
 ISBN 1587612259.
-Wishy-washy in places, but no less useful for the discerning critic and bodyworker of standard.
+Wishy-washy in places, but no less useful for the discerning critic and bodyworker of standard, given that.

 ## Designated Mandatory Readings ##
 Choose one (1) according to your conscience and determination (and the seal is binding):